crearis/crearis.js/readme.md

 - coded in vue3-nuxt3

-- clients designed with tailwind (desktop-focussed) and vuetify (mobile-focussed)
+- clients designed with tailwind (desktop-focussed) / konstaUI (tailwind) or vuetify (mobile-focussed)

 - implementing web3-style-logic to surface distributed and decentralized content on multiple websites ('web3' mainly in the terms of decentralization, collective organization.
 Not as a reference to a certain blockchain-technology.
 Not as a reference to some sort of 'big money scheme').